dlesbre/mlpp/README.md

-# MLPP : Markup Language Pre-Preprocessor
+# MLPProc : Markup Language Pre-Preprocessor

 Simple program to preprocess text files.
 It is inspired by the C preprocessor and should work with any language.